Return to site

 • From stem and leaves: new plants can grow from nodes of green stem (and occasionally leaf) pieces in contact with soil or water - these are often spread by traditional mechanical weed control tools such as strimmers or flails.

-• From seed: although it is unlikely these will germinate in the wild - all Japanese knotweed plants in the UK are female clones descended from a single specimen - the Sieboldii plant.
+• From seed: although it is unlikely these will germinate in the wild - all Japanese Knotweed plants in the UK are female clones descended from a single specimen - the Sieboldii plant.

 Conclusion

-An unusual degree of natural fecundity, resilience and prolific growth rates, combined with the myriad of human and natural vectors of dispersal, explains why knotweed has spread so rapidly across the UK.
+An unusual degree of natural fecundity, resilience and prolific growth rates, combined with the myriad of human and natural vectors of dispersal, explains why Knotweed has spread so rapidly across the UK.

-The potential to generate major disruption, downstream costs and loss of value to property has elevated the technical challenge of controlling Japanese knotweed into an ethical and increasingly legal question.
+The potential to generate major disruption, downstream costs and loss of value to property has elevated the technical challenge of controlling Japanese Knotweed into an ethical and increasingly legal question.

-At this stage of invasion, Japanese knotweed management at the national level is less about eradication and more about control.
+At this stage of invasion, Japanese Knotweed management at the national level is less about eradication and more about control.
 We aim to steer clients through these potential problems and orient them around a model of control that is long-lasting; the only one worth using.